Cozumel International Airport

 Cozumel International Airport (Aeropuerto Internacional de Cozumel) is an international airport in the Caribbean island of Cozumel, Quintana Roo, Mexico.
 It handles national and international air traffic for the city of San Miguel, Cozumel and serves as a year-round secondary gateway for Mexican Caribbean and Riviera Maya tourism.
 The largest airport in the region is Cancún International Airport located in mainland Quintana Roo about 60 km to the north of Cozumel.

 As with the other nine airports in the Mexican southeast region, Cozumel Airport is operated by the Grupo Aeroportuario del Sureste ASUR.
 From 1978 to 2002, the airport was the headquarters and a hub for the regional airline AeroCozumel, a subsidiary of Mexicana.
-In 2023, the airport handled 677,503 passengers, increasing to 712,958 passengers in 2024 according to Grupo Aeroportuario del Sureste.
+In 2024, the airport handled 712,958 passengers, and 646,606 passengers in 2025 according to Grupo Aeroportuario del Sureste.
 Additionally, Cozumel Airport is among the Top 15 largest in Mexico for international passenger traffic.